15-440/640 Distributed Systems

 - Common programming paradigms such as Map-Reduce, MPI and GraphLab

 All coursework is done individually.
 There are no teams or project partners.
-For Spring 2022, assuming that classes will resume in person after the initial two-week period, we will have a mid-term exam and a final exam.
+We will have a mid-term exam and a final exam.
 The overall course grade will be determined as follows (all weights approximate, within a 5% range):

 - 45% for 4 projects, equally weighted